jlov7/ASR-Copilot/docs/SCREENSHOTS/README.md

    source .venv/bin/activate  # if not already active python -m app.scripts.capture_media
    ```
-3. Copy the generated PNGs from `docs/media/` into this directory with the filenames listed above.
+3. Copy the generated PNGs and GIF from `docs/media/` into this directory with the filenames listed above (the script produces higher-fidelity assets than the lightweight placeholders committed here).
 4. Commit the updated screenshots alongside any UI changes so reviewers see the latest experience.